tumble1999/savaslabs.github.io/_posts/2016-03-21-an-event-apart-nashville.md

 Unified design isn't just important for the sake of a great user experience across multiple devices.
-Right now, 13% of US adults are smartphone-only users, and that percentage rises for people without a college degree, African Americans, people who make less than $20,000 a year, and young people -- 21% of millenials use the internet exclusively on mobile.
+Right now, 13% of US adults are smartphone-only users, and that percentage rises for people without a college degree, people who make less than $20,000 a year, and young people -- 21% of millenials use the internet exclusively on mobile.
 And the US is behind most countries in mobile use!
 So if we continue gutting the functionality of our sites on small screens, we're penalizing large and sometimes vulnerable groups of users who can't afford or